 What causes dementia?

-Dementia is caused by damage to the brain’s structure and function due to illness or injury.
+Illness or injury damages the brain’s structure and function causing dementia.
 There are three main types of dementia: Alzheimer’s disease, vascular dementia and Lewy body dementia.

-It is thought that each type has a different cause, but all three types are caused by progressive deterioration in brain function over time.
-Dementia is also caused by damage to the brain’s blood vessels, which is called vascular dementia.
+Each type of dementia has a different cause, but all three involve progressive brain function deterioration.
+Damage to the brain’s blood vessels causes vascular dementia.

 Tips for dementia care in Singapore